 We review our sets, and our pupil's progress, at Christmas and at Easter.
 For the sake of continuity, whole scale movements at these times will not happen but for the odd pupil doing exceptionally well an upward movement is possible, as is a downward movement for a pupil who is struggling to keep up with her or his classmates.
-We try to limit the top sets at 24, if a new pupil arrives mid-year we tend to go above this limit, but at the end of the year inevitably some pupils have to move down a set.
+We try to limit the top sets at 24, if a new pupil arrives mid-year we are sometimes forced to go above this.
+End of Year set changes